 Carbon Block Filtration – Typically, the smallest plastic particles are approximately 2.5 microns, but most are substantially bigger.
 Therefore, a carbon block filter enginerred for lead reduction (approximately 0.5 microns) will do a credible job.
 Undersink Carbon Block Filtration Systems are extremely common.

-Electro-Adhesion – The US Water Pulsar Disrupter Filter uses Electro-Adhesion to filter out particle to sub-micron levels.
-No only can it remove plastics, but it also removes bacteria, cysts, virus, arsenic, chromium 6, lead and other heavy metals.
+Electro-Adhesion – The US Water Pulsar Disrupter Filter uses Electro-Adhesion to filter out particles to sub-micron levels.
+Not only can it remove plastics, but it also removes bacteria, cysts, virus, arsenic, chromium 6, lead and other heavy metals.

 These technologies can be utilized as “stand-alone technologies” or in tandem with others.
 In many cases, a point-of-use system (just for drinking water) or a whole house solution, may consist of all three technologies.
 Do you want to just treat your drinking water, or all the water in your home?
-There is no right answer – the choice is yours, but you can rest assured that the technology exists to remove microplastics from the water, even if the current technoloy does not tell us what the long-term effects of expousre to microplastics in the water.
+There is no right answer – the choice is yours, but you can rest assured that the technology exists to remove micro-plastics from the water, even if the current technology does not tell us what the long-term effects of exposure to micro-plastics in the water might be.